epfml/disco/simulator/A-NC/README.md

-# A-NC
+# Trying a different decentralized algorithm: A-NC, a consensus algorithm with repeated averaging

 ## Description

 This package allows you to try another decentralized algorithm, adapted from [A-NC](https://arxiv.org/pdf/0712.1609.pdf), which was defined for static consensus.
 The algorithm is based on repeated averaging.
 The idea is to run an optimization algorithm for *i* rounds.
 We then restart all over and run it again, and again for *p* runs.
 Finally, you compute the final consensus value averaging the final states of each run.
+It assumes a static network, independent Gaussian noise and a fixed global link weight *β*, which the fraction of the weights sent to the neighbours.
+The convergence rate is fast thanks to the constant weights but bias-variance trade-off is present.
+With a constant number of iteration *ip*, decreasing *i* means lower variance and higher bias while increasing it means higher variance and lower bias.
+The increased number of runs also makes it longer to execute.
+Finally, this algorithm requires greater coordination between nodes since a heavier computation is necessary.

 ## Setup